Callous and Unemotional Traits

 A pause.
 Charlie imagined her parents both on freeze frame.

-The p-word hit Charlie like a kick in the head.
-Regardless of what the psychologist actually said, Charlie’s own parents thought their only daughter might be a ‘psychopath’.
-This was a Thing they were Actually Discussing, like it was a distinct possibility.
+Regardless of what the psychologist actually said, Charlie’s own parents were kicking around with the word.
+This was a Thing they were Actually Discussing, like it was a future possibility.

 Charlie could name a number of psychos: Cruella de Vil, Hannibal Lecter, the guy off Psycho.
 How could her parents lump her in with those outright villains?
 She hadn’t even done much.